h2oai/h2o-tutorials/h2o-world-2017/automl/README.md

 - Specify a training frame and leaderboard (test) frame.
 - Specify the response variable.
 - Run AutoML where stopping is based on max runtime.
-- Evaluate the leaderboard (based on test set metrics).
+- View the leaderboard (based on test set metrics).
 - Predict using the AutoML leader model.

 Demo Notebooks: